randyrossi/bmc64/docs/NETWORKING.md

 # BMC64 Networking

 This document describes the networking support currently implemented in BMC64.
-It applies to the C64 build and to the C128 build, although the C128 path is marked as untested in the changelog.
+Networks is available for C64 and C128 machines.
+C64 has been tested with BBS access and C64 OS network enabled applications and C128 has been tested with BBS.

 ## What It Does

 BMC64 runs without Linux.
 The Raspberry Pi networking stack is initialized at startup and is used by a software modem connected to VICE's ACIA1 interface.
-The emulated C64 program sees a SwiftLink/Turbo232-compatible ACIA at `$DE00` by default.
+The emulated C64 or C128 program sees a SwiftLink/Turbo232-compatible ACIA at `$DE00` by default.
 The BMC modem translates modem commands into outbound TCP connections.

 Current behavior: